rmanocha/linear-nvim/README.md

  number under the cursor

 ## Usage
-There are two use cases supported as of now
+The following use cases are supported as of now
 * Fetch issues assigned to you
   * 50 most recent issues are returned
   * You can search through them